kathrynljackson/career_journal/Mod1_Week4.md

 * Health: how you answer “how are you”; intersection of physical, mental, and emotional health
     * How would you rate your overall health on a scale of 1-5?
 How do you currently make time for activities associated with your health?
 What is a small change you could make here to readjust your health ratings?

+*I would rate my health as a 4 due to chronic health conditions.
+I make time for my health by scheduling my appointments and planning out nutritious meals in advance.
+Consistency is the beast way that I can personally continue to increase my health ratings.*

 * Work: what you do
     * Make a short list of all the ways you work right now; How much value do each of those things bring to your life?
 How are those activities purposeful for you?

+*Turing classes are most of what I do for work.
+I also take care of my animals.
+Both of these things bring me joy in different ways.
+Turing gives me a sense of accomplishment, while my animals give me a sense of peace.*

 * Play: what brings you joy?
 Think about joy just for the pure sake of doing it; everyone benefits from this kind of play
     * What activities do you do that bring you joy throughout an average week?
 In what ways could you make a small change to bring more joy into your life?
+*Reading, playing video games, talking to my friends online, and spending time with my partner makes me happy.
+I need to schedule my work time better to maximize my leisure time.

 * Love: sense of connection; who are the people who matter in your life and how is love flowing to and from you and them?
     * How does love currently show up in your life?
 How do you show love to others right now?
 What adjustments would you like to make in this area?